How to Train a Brushing Dog

 READ

-How to Toilet Train a Dog in a Crate
+How to Train Dog to Use Bathroom in One Spot

 Introduce them to the idea gradually: Introducing a toothbrush and toothpaste without prior training can be overwhelming or even cause stress or anxiety in some dogs.
 Help them become accustomed to the concept by simply letting them smell, taste, lick, and chew on the brush first.
 For example, after giving them treats, let them chew on the brush before taking it away.
 Slowly work up to getting close enough to brush their teeth with it until they become comfortable with it happening routinely on a regular basis.